iiasa/Condor_run_R/troubleshooting.md

 ## Seeding jobs stay in the running state indefinitely

 This can occur on account of outdated state such as a stale IP address being cached by HTCondor daemons.
 Stop the script, invoke [`condor_restart -schedd`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_restart.html), and try to submit again.
-You will be asked to delete the bundle first.

 If the resubmission also stays stuck in the running state when transferring the bundle, stop the script, reboot, and then try to submit again.
-If your temp directory survives reboots, you will again be asked to delete the bundle first.

 ## Jobs do not run but instead go on hold